 Over-the-range microwaves are predominantly 30-inches wide and designed to fit directly above your stove.
-They serve dual functions, both as an exhaust fan (or commonly referred as a ventilation hood) as well as a fully featured microwave.
+They serve dual functions, both as an exhaust fan (or commonly referred to as a ventilation hood) as well as a fully featured microwave.
 This design saves you space in your kitchen and also provides high quality lights focused on the cooking surface.

-Almost all over the range microwaves recirculate air in their exhaust venting system to trap grease and eliminate odors.
+Almost all over-the-range microwaves recirculate air in their exhaust venting system to trap grease and eliminate odors.
 However, some may have an outside venting option.
-Before investing in a microwave check to see if you have outside venting and if your duct is horizontal or vertical.
-This way you can shop for an appropriate over the range microwave model.
+Before investing in a microwave, check to see if you have outside venting and if your duct is horizontal or vertical.
+This way you can shop for an appropriate over-the-range microwave model.

-A Word About Filters on Over the Range Microwaves:
+A Word About Filters on Over-the-Range Microwaves:

 Charcoal filters, on the other hand, sit on top of the grease filters.
-They are not visible from the outside and help eliminate odors.
+They are not visible from the outside and help to eliminate odors.
 Again, most of us are not even aware that these filters are part of our microwave oven.
 If you want to reduce the cooking smell in your house, we recommend that you replace charcoal filters every 6 to 12 months, depending on how much you cook.

 What’s the Difference Between Speed Ovens and Microwaves?

-How to Choose the Best Microwave?
+How to Choose the Best Microwave

 As with other household appliances, there are several important factors to consider when choosing a new microwave oven.